wangyuntong/Face-recognition-service-on-Mobile-Cloud/README.md

 [AWS EC2 Get Started](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)

-Here I uses the AMI that our course Neural Networks and Deep Learning provided, named E6040 in public AMI.
-And the storage should be larger than 10 GB.

 ### Step2.
 Configure the environment on VM

 1.Using ssh to enter the amazon instance.
 Here we use Linux Ubuntu instance.